Nike Zeus: Kennedy and Zeus

 Kennedy was fascinated by the Zeus debate, especially the way that scientists were lined up on diametrically opposed positions for or against the system.
-He commented to Wiesner, "I don’t understand.
+He commented to Wiesner, "I don't understand.
 Scientists are supposed to be rational people.
 How can there be such differences on a technical issue?"
 His fascination grew and he eventually compiled a mass of material on Zeus which took up one corner of a room where he spent hundreds of hours becoming an expert on the topic.
 In one meeting with Edward Teller, Kennedy demonstrated that he knew more about the Zeus and ABMs than Teller.
 Teller then expended considerable effort to bring himself up to the same level of knowledge.
 Wiesner would later note that the pressure to make a decision built up until "Kennedy came to feel that the only thing anybody in the country was concerned about was Nike-Zeus."

 To add to the debate, it was becoming clear that the missile gap was fictional.
-The first Corona spy satellite mission in August 1960 put limits on their program that appeared to be well below the lower bound of any of the estimates, and a follow-up mission in late 1961 clearly demonstrated the US had a massive strategic lead.
+The first Corona spy satellite mission in August 1960 put limits on the Soviet program that appeared to be well below the lower bound of any of the estimates, and a follow-up mission in late 1961 clearly demonstrated the US had a massive strategic lead.
 A new intelligence report published in 1961 reported that the Soviets had no more than 25 ICBMs and would not be able to add more for some time.
 It was later demonstrated the actual number of ICBMs in the Soviet fleet at that time was four.